You are here: Home > The Faroe Islands > Sea birds and sea stacks of the Faroe Islands – 7 Nights in Tórshavn

 Free day.
 You could get the ferry to Nolsoy where you can walk almost the length of the island to the lighthouse before retracing your steps.

-Today you’’ visit the island of Kalsoy, home to the Kallurin lighthouse, the Seal Wife statue, and James Bond’s tomb.
+Today you’ll visit the island of Kalsoy, home to the Kallurin lighthouse, the Seal Wife statue, and James Bond’s tomb.
 You’ll also travel through the world’s first underwater roundabout.
+For 2025 this is a private tour only so as to limit the footfall and curb erosion of the path.

 After a morning to do some tax-free shopping you’ll be returned to the airport for your return flight.